thubZai/thubZai.github.io/_pages/about.md

 🌿 Outside of work, you’ll find me clicking random pictures, exploring astrophysics, or playing and watching a variety of sports!! - be it football, cricket, MMA, or Esports.
 A good book recommendation or a meaningful conversation?
 I’m all ears!

 ## 🔧Personal ML Toolkit
- Here’s a curated list of my go-to tools and libraries, grouped by purpose:
+ Here’s a curated list of my go-to tools and libraries:
 ### **For Vision Tasks🖼️**
 - **OpenCV**: Versatile for image preprocessing and augmentation.
 - **PyTorch and torchvision**: Perfect for implementing custom CNNs and Vision Transformers.